 correlation-rule-name meta value in the Alert meta key, you do not get session information.

-Solution: Instead of using correlation rules on decoders and concentrators, use ESA rules.
+Instead of using correlation rules on Decoders and Concentrators, use ESA rules.
 The ESA rules do record the correlation sessions that match the ESA rule.

 View Example Parsers